af558/no.-2/README.md

 ## Map

 The opposing theatre troupes within London were often in competition with each other, and so productions and the source material was jealously guarded with the popular productions being particularly in demand.
-This meant that skilled playwrights could ensure the fortune and success of their fellow performers.
-Indeed many productions ere written with the active troupe member refernced as their character in the performance.
+This meant that skilled playwrights, who were often actors first, could ensure the fortune and success of their fellow performers.
+Indeed many productions ere written with the active troupe member refernced as their character in the initial 'scripts' or the characters name is replaced almost synonymously.
 <param ve-map center="Q36600" zoom="11" prefer-geojson>

 ## Multiple viewers